 --impersonate-service-accountflag, these credentials are obtained automatically—you don't need to create or manage them yourself.

 - Using a service account key to sign a JSON Web Token (JWT) and exchanging it for an access token.
-Service account keys are a security risk if they aren't managed correctly.
-If possible, use a different method to authenticate.
+Because service account keys are a security risk if not managed correctly, you should choose a more secure alternative to service account keys whenever possible.

 To learn more about service account authentication, see Service account credentials.